LactionThapa/A-Survival-Quest/README.md

 # Survival-Quest
-Movement for game:
+### Movement for game:

-The movement system that is utilized for this game consists of the movement system WASD(forward, back, left and right).
-With the space to jump L control to crouch, as well as the shift to be able to sprint.
+The movement system that is utilized for this game consists of:
+- WASD (forward, back, left and right)
+- Space to jump
+- L control to crouch
+- Shift to sprint
+- Left-Click to shoot
+- Right-Click to zoom

-Game Objective:
+### Game Objective:

-  Using the collectables(weapon) given,the main objective of the game you will navigate through the game trying to survive and not get killed by the enenimes to move on to the next level.
+Using the collectibles (weapons and items!) given, the main objective of the game is to kill all enemies.
+There's a counter letting you know how many enemies are left.
+You will navigate through the game trying to survive and not get killed by the enemies to move on to the next level.

+## Created by:
+- Laction Thapa
+- Artem Zakharenkov
+- Wares Sadat
+- Aguida Bangoura